Trump didn't act and didn't want to, plus 4 other takeaways from the Jan. 6 hearings

 4. For members of the committee, this has, at times, felt personal.

 Others on the committee, though, seem eager to grind their axes.
-Those blades seem sharpest for members of their own party, and Rep. Adam Kinzinger, R-Ill., has often had his hand on the handle.
+Those blades seem sharpest for members of their own party, and Kinzinger has often had his hand on the handle.

 Kinzinger, who is retiring at the end of his congressional term, has been ostracized by members of his own party — and family — and targeted by the former president.
 At times, he has channeled that anger into these hearings.